 The Post reported that the saga started in April 2019, when a man identifying himself as Hunter Biden dropped the laptop off at a computer repair shop in the Biden family's home state of Delaware.
 The laptop had been damaged by water.

 Although the Post didn't identify the shop owner, journalists were able to track the shop down because the Post failed to remove metadata from images embedded in the story.
 The shop owner, John Paul Mac Isaac, spoke to several reporters in a nearly hour-long conversation recorded by The Daily Beast.

 In the discussion, Mac Isaac alleged that a man identifying himself as Hunter Biden had dropped the laptop in question off with liquid damage.
 He also said he didn't actually see the vice president's son dropping the laptop off.
 The Post story contained an invoice naming Hunter Biden.

 Mac Isaac declined to answer many questions, but he did state that the contents of the laptop troubled him.
-Mac Isaac referenced the debunked Seth Rich conspiracy theory, which holds that Rich, a DNC staffer, was murdered by Democratic political operates because after he hacked the DNC’s server.
+Mac Isaac referenced the debunked Seth Rich conspiracy theory, which holds that Rich, a DNC staffer, was murdered by Democratic political operatives after he hacked the DNC's server.
 Mac Isaac claimed he was fearful for his own safety.

 U.S. Intelligence officials have concluded that it was Russian government agents, not Rich, who hacked the DNC.
-The Russian government had actively promoted the Seth Rich conspiracy theory, however, as had right-wing media and social media personalities.
+The Russian government had actively promoted the Seth Rich conspiracy theory, as had right-wing media and social media personalities.